Krazete/sgmpalette/CONTRIBUTING.md

 Please be aware that your submission may be denied, revised, or replaced in the future by me or another submitter without notice, usually for reasons regarding quality or redundancy.

+You may also copy or fork this repo, put your layers in a [custom](custom) subfolder, and run `python -m create_sprite` yourself if you want to use a custom sprite without submitting it for public use.

 ## Examples

 All submissions are recorded in the [custom](custom) folder of this repository.